 Mick acknowledged how each farm is different, and therefore, RA will be different on every farm.
 He noted how RA does not have a global standard, which organic does.
-In fact, organic has EU laws around its practices.
-He reflected on how RA is only a 'claim' at the moment, there is no independent oversight or laws around RA.
+In fact, organic has EU laws around moment, there is no independent oversight or laws around RA.
 He believes that this needs to be established before they can begin to effectively interact with RA as a governing body.